s9y/s9y.github.io/documentation/developing/themes.md

 $serendipity['smarty']->assign('my_ip', $_SERVER['REMOTE_ADDR']);
 ```

-You can also influence whether the Smarty security should be disabled so that you can use {php} code tags or call any PHP modifiers:
+You can also influence whether the Smarty security should be disabled so that you can use {php} / {include_php} code tags or call any PHP modifiers:

 ```
 $serendipity['smarty']->security = false;
 ```

+If you want to include foreign PHP scripts to show them on your own page, consider using the "External PHP" or "Wrap URL" event plugins available via Spartacus - or of course, creating your own simple PHP Serendipity Plugin.
+Head over to the Plugin API Docs for more information about this. **TODO:LINK**

+#### Using Smarty in entries

+The "Markup: Smarty" plugin allows you to insert Smarty markup into your entries, complete with the power Smarty offers you.
+PHP within entries is not allowed, as it imposes a huge security risk.

+Of course you can use the method of a config.inc.php file as described above to register your custom PHP code, which you can then re-use inside your entry code!

+So you can declare a my_magic_function() which executes the PHP code you want, and if you register the function inside the config.inc.php file you can re-use it in your entry.

 #### Listen on Plugin Hooks